API Reference

 Sentinel is in open beta — all access is free.
 Two limits run in parallel; whichever you hit first returns 429.

 No monthly cap during beta.
-The per-IP cap throttles abuse when a single key gets shared across many machines.
+The per-IP ceiling is a backstop against runaway abuse from a single machine.
 Retry-After is included on every 429 response.

 Error Codes